-Intraday trading is the purchase and sale of electricity on spot markets, which is delivered on the same day.
-Spot markets are used for the short-term procurement of electricity.
-As a flexible trading place, the spot market offers quarter-hour contracts for the following day.
-It also enables continuous trading, where electrical energy can be traded up to a few minutes before physical delivery.
-Since the advent of renewable energies, spot markets have rapidly gained in importance.
+Intraday tradingIntraday trading refers to the buying and selling of electricity on spot markets, which is delivered on the same day.
+The short-term procurement of electricity is handled on spot markets.
+As a flexible trading venue, the spot market offers quarter-hour contracts for the following day.
+It also enables continuous trading, in which electrical energy can be traded up to a few minutes before physical delivery.
+Spot markets have rapidly gained in importance since the advent of renewable energies.
+The main purpose of intraday trading is to minimize surpluses or shortfalls in balancing groups through short-term trading on the exchange.
+This makes it possible to counteract unforeseen changes in electricity production before having to resort to balancing energy, which should only serve as a safety reserve.

-In an energy market with a high share of renewables, forecasts of supply are very complex due to imperfect weather forecasts and an increasing share of solar and wind energy that fluctuates over time.
-Here, the intraday market allows for short-term correction of shortages and surpluses.
-Price volatility on the spot markets in Germany, France and Switzerland has increased dramatically in recent years, making flexibility increasingly valuable for the power grid, especially given the ambitious expansion targets for renewables.
-Increasing volatility is leading to rising price spreads.
-Negative prices occur more frequently on spot markets, although the price level is generally very high.
+In an energy market with a high proportion of renewables, supply forecasts are very complex due to imperfect weather forecasts and an increasing proportion of solar and wind energy, which fluctuates over time.
+The intraday market makes it possible to correct shortages and surpluses at short notice.
+Price volatility on the spot markets in Germany, France and Switzerland has increased dramatically in recent years, making flexibility increasingly valuable for the electricity grid, especially in view of the ambitious expansion targets for renewable energies.
+Increasing volatility leads to rising price spreads.
+Negative prices are occurring more frequently on the spot markets, although the price level is generally very high, and thanks to its extremely fast response time, these extremely volatile price fluctuations enable the large-scale battery storage system to participate profitably in intraday trading.
+Depending on the situation, the storage system is able to choose the most lucrative market and become active in it.

-In doing so, battery storage follows two trading methods:
+Battery storage systems use two trading methods:

 Arbitrage trading